One of my most memorable travel hacks was spending three weeks in Hawaii back in 2015.

-Say my goal is to stay at a minimum four star hotel on Honolulu for five-nights.
+Say my goal is to stay at a minimum four-star hotel in Honolulu for five nights.

 I’d start by entering the trip details into Hotel Hustle.

 One option that caught my eye was the Hyatt Place Waikiki Beach.
 This is a Category 3 hotel within Hyatt, which means I can book it for 12,000 points a night.
 In other words, I’ll need to accumulate 60,000 Hyatt points to book the hotel.

 Again, Chase Ultimate Rewards is a transfer partner of Hyatt.
 That means I’d probably be looking at ways to earn more Chase Ultimate Rewards.

 A few options:

-- I can apply for another Chase card, such as a business card like the Chase Ink Business Preferred card
+- I can apply for another Chase card, such as a business card like the Chase Ink Business Preferred.

 - I can look into flight options, which don’t require a Chase card (e.g., earning points through American Express Membership Rewards and transferring them to an airline like Hawaiian Airlines).

 - If I have a spouse, we can combine points within our accounts.

-Whatever option I choose, I know what I have to do and can plan how to accomplish the feat depending on my financial situation.
+Whichever option I choose, I know what I have to do and can plan to accomplish the feat based on my financial situation.

 Travel Hacking Hawaii: Conclusion

-One last tip for those new to travel hacking–think long-term.
-A popular destination like Hawaii, award flights book up quickly.
+One last tip for those new to travel hacking: think long-term.
+With a popular destination like Hawaii, award flights book up quickly.
 So, be ready to plan your stay well in advance.

 But it’s possible to book both your flight and hotel using a basic points strategy.